 Better yet, we received a release date of April 25th.
 But the best thing, we now have a medium to get people to talk about a subject, or subjects, we feel critical of conversing.
 We hope people realize that while you may believe becoming a vigilante justice seeker is more difficult than you believe.
 We hope people realize our “Justice” system is not necessarily perfect by any means.
 And, we want people to realize, it is up to “We the People” to safeguard our own treasures in this thing we call life.

 There it is folks.
-Based off the recommendation of one of Havok Journal’s wizards, this is my explanation behind the movie Dark of Light.
+Based on the recommendation of one of Havok Journal’s wizards, this is my explanation behind the movie Dark of Light.
 You can follow the movie’s page here for updates and links for download: https://www.facebook.com/darkoflightmovie/

 Kerry Patton is a veteran of the U.S. Air Force turned actor, producer, director, writer, and stunt performer.